smadi2512/place-picker/README.md

 </table>

 ----

 ## 🧩 Future Improvements

 - ➕ Lightbox with more details about a place
 - 🌍 Add a map view with selected places highlighted.
 - 🔎 Search & filter functionality for places.
+- ⚡ Upgrade backend to a real database (MongoDB/PostgreSQL)

 ---